Seo Su-yeon

 Seo Su-yeon (Korean: 서수연, born January 8, 1986) is a South Korean para table tennis player.
 She won a silver medal and a bronze at the 2016 Summer Paralympics.
 She also won two silver medals at the 2020 Summer Paralympics held in Tokyo, Japan.
 She is coached by Cho Jae-kwan.

+Personal life

 When she was 18, Seo aspired to be a model and visited a hospital to correct her posture.
 Instead, she was paralysed by an injection.
 She began playing table tennis while she fought the hospital in courts.